Written by Carl Rosenberg; copy edited by Meagan Kus

 On a lighter note, what are a few of your favourite books and publications, business-related or otherwise?

 Oh, that’s a hard question for any bookworm!

 I read a lot of CanLit.
 I just finished Jen Sookfong Lee’s The Conjoined.
 Before that was Eden Robinson’s Son of a Trickster.
 I’ll never forget reading Robinson’s Monkey Beach years ago.
 I was on summer vacation, visiting my mom back in Cape Breton, and the whole world disappeared; there was only that book.
 My first time reading David Adams Richards (Blood Ties) was like that, and Alistair MacLeod (The Lost Salt Gift of Blood).
 Both are masters of syntax, by the way.
 I’ll read anything by Ann Patchett.
 Actually, I kind of love Ann Patchett, in a writer’s crush sort of way.
 Geist magazine is always full of treats.
 And I look forward to Quill & Quire every month, though the dangling modifiers make me crazy.

 Frances, thank you very much for sharing your experience and expertise.
-We look forward to your workshop on April 22.
+We look forward to your seminar on April 22.

 Carl Rosenberg edited “Outlook: Canada’s Progressive Jewish Magazine” from 1998 to 2016.
 He has a diploma in Latin American studies from Vancouver Community College and a bachelor of arts in Spanish language and literature from UBC.
 He has recently begun volunteering with the communications and social media and committee of Editors BC.

 Meagan Kus is a freelance copy editor and proofreader with an 18-year background in arts administration.